openid/connect/openid-4-vc-security-and-trust-1_0.md

 **ATTACK**: An attacker can configure Mix-Up 1a.
-The attacker receives an acceptance token from the Wallet's request to the deferred credential endpoint and  uses it to obtain a credential from the deferred credential endpoint of the honest server.

-The credential endpoint and batch credential endpoint can only be accessed by using an access token. **TODO** Can DPoP or MTLS be enforced?
+The attacker receives an acceptance token from the Wallet's request to the deferred credential endpoint and  uses it to obtain a credential from the deferred credential endpoint of the honest server. *Potential solution:* The credential endpoint and batch credential endpoint can only be accessed by using an access token.
+Can DPoP or MTLS be enforced for an acceptance token?
+Better to use access token instead.

-**ATTACK**: With Mix-Up 1, the attacker can obtain a credential from the honest server by using the access token it receives via the call to its own credential endpoint.
+**ATTACK**: With Mix-Up 1, the attacker can obtain a credential from the honest server by using the access token it receives via the call to its own credential endpoint. *Solution:* MTLS or DPoP must be used to prevent this kind of attack if Mix-Up configurations are a concern.

 An access token can only be obtained from the token endpoint using one of the existing OAuth grant types or the new grant type